-When Prog calls Richard Thompson at home in LA, he’s fresh from the tennis court (not his own, he’s quick to add) and just a little out of puff.
+When Prog calls Richard Thompson at home in LA in 2014, he’s fresh from the tennis court (not his own, he’s quick to add) and just a little out of puff.
 Critics frequently serve him up as one of the UK’s finest guitar players and songwriters, but he wears his greatness modestly.
-After last year’s plugged-in trio album Electric, he’s back with Acoustic Classics – just him, his steel-string and a career-spanning set of songs, the quality of which just shines off the disc.
+After 2013's plugged-in trio album Electric, he’s back with Acoustic Classics – just him, his steel-string and a career-spanning set of songs, the quality of which just shines off the disc.
 Not bad for an album recorded in a bedroom...

 Acoustic Classics is a lovely album.
 Was there a grand plan?